slyduda/konnect-team-interview-frontend-exercise/README.md

 #### General Layout

 Setting up the layout of the navbar and changing the logo.
-No real comments here
+Navbar is very simple and I would like to additional functionality to the user component ie togglable dropdown.

 #### Catalog Item Component